kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-3-build-clean-jekyll.markdown

 - jekyll
 ---

-This is the third part of my series *Introduction to Gulp.js*.
+This is the 3rd part of my series *Introduction to Gulp.js*.
 Today I will write the build task, which will execute all other tasks needed for a build, the task to delete assets for a fresh start, and the task to create my Jekyll site.

 [IMAGE]